Realization spaces of matroids over hyperfields: Introduction

-{\bf{Acknowledgments.}} We thank Alex Fink, Ivan Martino and Rudi Pendavingh for the opportunity to discuss part of our work with them.
-Moreover, we thank Richard Randell for feedback about Section \ref{Section9}, Peter Michor for advice regarding Lemma \ref{LEMLEMLEM} and Alberto Cavallo for pointing out \cite{Hir76}.
+We thank Laura Anderson, Christopher Eppolito, Jaiung Jun and Thomas Zavslasky for the warm hospitality and the very productive discussions during a visit at SUNY Binghamton.
+We also thank Alex Fink, Ivan Martino and Rudi Pendavingh for the opportunity to discuss an earlier version of our work.
+Moreover, we thank Richard Randell for feedback about Section \ref{Section9}, Peter Michor for advice regarding Lemma \ref{LEMLEMLEM}, Alberto Cavallo for pointing out \cite{Hir76}.
+We are also grateful to Michael Joswig and Benjamin Schr\"oter for sharing their expertise on Dressians in friendly discussions during the 2018 special semester on tropical geometry at the Institute Mittag-Leffler.
+We are indebted to Nathan Bowler for pointing out an error in an earlier version of this paper.

-Both authors were partially supported by Swiss National Science Foundation professorship grant PP00P2\_150552/1.
-This work has been started when both authors were at the instutute ALTA at University of Bremen, where Elia Saini has been supported by the DFG grant 40300568.